YagoLopez/material-light/README.md

 This library of components has been carefully designed to create light, easy of use and fast Angular 2 + user interfaces (Both for web and mobile apps).

-If you are find this project useful and are going to use it, please give an star.
+If you find this project useful and are going to use it, please give a star and credits to the author in your work as is mentioned in the license.

 ## Author